Guidelines for Rescues

 1. Is the animal capable of tolerating ground transport?
-If so, please save a pilot for an animal who will have a difficult time traveling and being transported from vehicle to vehicle.
+If so, that would be the preferred method of transport, so please save the potential flight with a pilot for an animal who will have a difficult time traveling and being transported from vehicle to vehicle.

-3. Consider the flight time allowed to accomodate each pilots type of plane.
-The average nautical miles one direction for most pilots is 250.
-This equates to approximately 300 miles.
+3. When requesting a rescue flight you should consider the distance to be flown in relation to the pilot volunteers aircraft type.
+Generally speaking most pilots will transport an animal a distance of 250 nautical miles (300 statute miles) in one direction.
+Some pilots will agree to flights beyond this distance.
 The flying time involved depends on the type of plane.
-Anything beyond the 250 nautical mile point one direction would have to be coordinated with a second pilot and plane.
-This is not impossible but can be difficult due to varying weather conditions in different areas.
+Anything beyond the 250 nautical mile point one direction would likely have to be coordinated with a second pilot and plane.
+This is not impossible to arrange, but can be difficult due to a number of factors including varying weather conditions in different areas.

-4. Please allow at least a two day lead time for the requested day of flight.
+4. Please allow at least a two-day lead time for the requested day of flight.
 Planes need to be maintained and the weather is always a determining factor.
-Have a back up plan ready for any delays.
+Have a back-up plan ready for any delays.
 It is also recommended that you do not feed the animal being transported the morning of the flight.
-Water is fine, feeding take place on the receiving end.
+Water is fine, feeding can take place on the receiving end.

 5. Communication and promptness is paramount.
 It is important for rescues to be waiting for the pilot on each end of the transport and please name the sending and receiving rescues in your message request.

-6. Please have the necessary paperwork that is accompanying the animal and a collar and leash supplied.
-A rabies certificate and a health certificate are recommended.
+6. Please have the necessary paperwork that is accompanying the animal and supply a suitable collar and leash An ID collar should be on your animal with sending and receiving parties and contact information listed.
+No bandanas, coats, or sweaters please!
+A rabies certificate and a health certificate are mandatory.

 CLICK HERE TO SEE STATE REQUIREMENTS.

-8. Ultimately, it is always the pilot and rescue agents choice to make the flight.
+8. Ultimately, it is always the pilot and rescue agents’ choice to make the flight.
 This should be a rewarding endeavor for all parties involved in giving a second chance to an animal in need.
-All intellectual property, copyrights, and trademarks property of their respective owners.

 DISCLAIMER: The views and comments entered in these forums are personal and are not those of Pilots N Paws.
 Rescue flights are the responsibility of the sending and receiving parties and pilots.
 Pilots N Paws is only an electronic meeting place for those seeking to make arrangements for rescue flights.
 Pilots N Paws does not arrange for rescue flights, coordinate transports and/or rescue animals.
 Pilots volunteer their time and aircraft to the sending and receiving parties, not to Pilots N Paws.
 Pilots N Paws is not responsible or liable for the conduct of any pilots or flights.
 Compliance with applicable law and the conduct of flights are the responsibility and liability of the sending and receiving parties and pilots.